Me. I Am Mariah... The Elusive Chanteuse: Commercial performance

 In the United States, Me.
 I Am Mariah…The Elusive Chanteuse debuted at number three on the Billboard 200 albums chart with sales of 58,000 copies.
 It was her 17th top-ten album in the US since Nielsen SoundScan started tracking sales in 1991.
 It was present on the US Billboard 200 for a total of eight weeks, becoming her album with the shortest chart run to that point.
 As of April 2015, Me.
-I Am Mariah...The Elusive Chanteuse had sold 122,000 copies in the United States.
+I Am Mariah...The Elusive Chanteuse had sold 122,000 copies in the United States, making it her lowest-selling album at the time.
 Billboard speculated that its initial ratio of first-week sales to its sharp decline in sales thereafter suggested that interest in the album came primarily from a decreasing group of die-hard fans.

 Meanwhile, in the United Kingdom, the album peaked at number fourteen on the UK Albums Chart, with sales of 6,547 copies.
 In its second week, the album dropped forty places to number 54, before completely falling out of the top 100 in its third week.

 Track listing

+All lyrics written by Mariah Carey, except where noted.